stoll/interact/README.md

 Interact is a simple tool to ease interaction with smart contracts on Ethereum.

+Interact is built on top of amazing work done by [olekon on Github](https://github.com/olekon) in [olekon/justsmartcontracts](https://github.com/olekon/justsmartcontracts).

 ## Prerequisites

 Website was developed using Node.js 8.4.0.